cnumr/best-practices/chapters/BP_026_en.md

 ### Description

-Use shortened CSS notations to reduce stylesheets size.
+Use abbreviated CSS notations to reduce stylesheets size.

 ### Examples